 Executive Summary

-- Our Inside 365 Business Premium offers a deep-dive into each of the features of the Microsoft 365 Business Premium subscription – especially those that may be lesser-known.
+Our Inside 365 Business Premium series offers a deep dive into the features included with Microsoft 365 Business Premium, especially the ones that are easy to overlook.

-- Our coverage includes Windows Virtual Desktop, Microsoft 365 Data Loss Prevention (DLP), shared computer activation, administrative units, and more.
+Our coverage includes Azure Virtual Desktop, Microsoft Purview Data Loss Prevention (DLP), shared computer activation, sensitivity labels, administrative units, and email archiving.

 Introduction